mvdsanden/spacealert/README.md

 - "/api/0/pieces/N": returns piece number N.
 - "/api/0/pieces/N?call=setpos&x=X&y=Y": sets the position of piece N tp (X, Y).

 Next to the api call the HTTP server also can serve files.
-At the moment it only serves the root ("/") file which correspondes to the www/index.html file.
+The root ('/') will translate to www/index.html and all other urls starting with /resources/* will transtale to /www/*.

 Game Step
 =========